 What is the Medill-Northwestern Journalism Institute?

-The Institute, also known as “Medill cherubs,” is a five-week journalism program for rising high school seniors at Northwestern University in Evanston, Illinois.
+The Institute, also known as “Medill cherubs,” is a five-week journalism program for about 80 rising high school seniors at Northwestern University in Evanston, Illinois.
 It is sponsored by Northwestern’s Medill School of Journalism, Media, Integrated Marketing Communications.
 Students learn from accomplished journalists and university professors while gaining practical experience in the field.
 By the end of the summer, students create a body of work, build connections and meet aspiring journalists from around the world.
 In the summer of 2017, students came from 23 states and the District of Columbia in the United States as well as from China (5), South Korea (3) and Sweden.

 What is a “cherub”?